gomena/gpkm/README.md

 # gpkm
-course materials for gaussian processes and kernel methods
+materials for gaussian processes and kernel methods